janneklouman/jsonresume-theme-tokyo/README.md

-# Tokyo theme for jsonresume
+# Tokyo theme for JSON Resume
 By Janne Klouman